-In 1966, our University was established under Dr. MORI Shigeki, an authority in the field of onstitutional medicine and a professor emeritus at Kyoto University, as the first President, on the philosophy of "shinri-aiko kosei-soncho" (love of truth and respect for individuality).
-It initially offered a single course of study with only the Faculty of Nutrition.
-Today, more than half a century later, the university has expanded to become the largest private university in Kobe City to offer programs combining the humanities with sciences, with multiple distinct campuses, ten faculties and eight graduate schools, and a total of more than 11,000 students.
-We will soon reach approximately 100,000 graduates, who are actively contributing to a wide range of fields including industrial fields, public service fields such as national and municipal governments, NPOs and NGOs, and educational fields.
+In 1966, Kobe Gakuin University was founded under our first President, MORI Shigeki, on the philosophy of "shinri-aikō kosei-sonchō" (love of truth and respect for individuality).
+Initially, it offered only one course of study in the Faculty of Nutrition.
+Now, more than half a century later, we have expanded to become one of the largest private universities in Kobe City to offer programs combining the humanities and sciences, with two distinct campuses in Kobe City, ten faculties and eight graduate schools, and a total of more than 11,000 students.
+More than 100,000 students have graduated from the university or completed graduate school courses, and they are actively contributing to not only industrial fields, public service fields such as national and municipal governments, NPOs and NGOs, and educational fields, but also to sports, entertainment, and a wide range of other fields.

 Having established and implemented our "Mid-Term Action Plan," which began in AY2013, we have begun moving toward our "Third Mid-Term Action Plan" in AY2023.
-In 2026, which is covered by this "Third Mid-Term Action Plan," we will celebrate the 60th anniversary of the university's founding.
-Construction of Building 1 on Arise Campus, which is our mother campus, is also scheduled to finish during this milestone year.
+On January 23, 2026, which is covered by this "Third Mid-Term Action Plan," Kobe Gakuin University will celebrate the 60th anniversary of its founding.
+Construction of Building 1 located near the front entrance of Arise Campus, our mother campus, will finish during this milestone year of our 60th anniversary, and we will hold a commemorative ceremony in May of 2026.
 We hope you look forward to the completion of this new building, which will be a spot for lively interaction.

 As Japan faces a decreasing birth rate and shrinking population on an unprecedented level, society demands that we take on new challenges without being constrained by the common sense of the past.
 The driving force behind those efforts will be the students who are learning now.
 Whenever we faculty members interact with students through curricular and extracurricular activities, we can feel their energy.
 We often encounter situations that remind us how we adults find reasons something cannot be done, but the students find methods to make it possible.
 These moments renew our inspiration.
 I believe it to be the mission of Kobe Gakuin University to provide a range of support so that these students can become human resources with the capability to know common sense, doubt common sense, and think independently to create a new era.